 This isn’t to say a coat of PS1 is less capable of blocking a stain because it’s thinner than BIN.
-I have tested both products side-by-side and they’re both extremely effective when it comes to blocking nasties.
+I have tested both products side by side, and they’re both extremely effective when it comes to blocking nasties.

 Do We Really Need Another Shellac-Based Primer?